hidayetergn/Learning-Nonlinear-Vehicle-Re-Identification-Manifolds-via-Operational-Attention/README.md

 # An Operational Hybrid Approach for Vehicle Re-Id Using Composite Attention Mechanisms
 Vehicle Re-Identification (V-ReID) is a fundamental yet challenging task in Intelligent Transportation Systems, particularly in scenarios involving non-overlapping camera networks and Unmanned Aerial Vehicle (UAV) surveillance.
 Traditional Convolutional Neural Networks (CNNs) rely predominantly on linear operations for feature extraction.

 Official implementation of the proposed Vehicle Re-Identification (Re-ID) framework.
-This repository provides the evaluation scripts and pre-trained weights to reproduce the results presented in the paper.
+This repository contains the inference code and the pre-trained model for the Vehicle Re-Identification method described in the manuscript.
+The model is provided in the TensorFlow `SavedModel` format, which encapsulates the architecture (including custom layers) and the trained weights.

 ## 📌 Overview

 The proposed framework extracts discriminative embeddings by combining: